Russia suspended from international soccer over Ukraine war - NewsBreak

 Russia suspended from international soccer over Ukraine war

-Russian teams were suspended Monday from all international soccer, including qualifying matches for the 2022 World Cup, as Moscow was pushed toward pariah status in sports after its invasion of Ukraine.
+GENEVA (AP) — Russian teams were suspended Monday from all international soccer, including qualifying matches for the 2022 World Cup, as Moscow was pushed toward pariah status in sports for its invasion of Ukraine .

-World soccer body FIFA and European authority UEFA banned Russian national and clubs teams from their competitions “until further notice.”
-Russia’s men’s national team had been scheduled to play in World Cup qualifying playoffs in just three weeks’ time.

 “Football is fully united here and in full solidarity with all the people affected in Ukraine,” FIFA and UEFA said in a joint statement.